TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 ### The Returned Signature Data

 When a signing tool generates a successful signature, it sends to Git one or more `D` commands with signature related data that is intended to be stored verbatim inside of the Git object.
 The data is formatted so that Git can easily execute a signature verification process in the future.
-Each line of the signature data starts with a field name and a space (` `) followed by data.
-Multi-line fields have subsequence lines that start with a space (` `) to signal that the line is part of a multiline field value.
+Each line of the signature data starts with a field name and a space followed by data.
+Multi-line fileds have subsequent lines that start with a space to identify them as part of a multi-line field value.

 There are three different fields that may be used in the signature data that are defined below:

 ```
 signtype <signature scheme name>
 ```
-The `signtype` field is used to identify the signing scheme used to generate and verify this signature.
+The `signtype` field identifies the signing scheme used to generate and verify this signature.
 The signature scheme name must match the name used in the config file and also on the command line.
 For GPG signatures the scheme name is `openpgp`.
 For GPGSM signatures the scheme name is `x509`.
 For OpenSSH signatures the scheme name is `openssh`.
 With this design, Git no longer has to know any details specific to any signature scheme and nothing needs to be changed in Git to use new signature schemes in the future.
 There may only be one `signtype` field.

 ```
 signoption <option name> = <option value>
 ```
-The `signoption` field is used by the signing tool to specify options that Git will pass to the verification tool using the `OPTION` command during a signature verification session.
-There may be zero or more `signoption` lines in the signature data.
+The `signoption` field specifies options that Git passes to the verification tool using the `OPTION` command during a signature verification operation.
+There may be zero or more `signoption` fields in the signature data.

 ```
 sign <signature data>
 ```
-The `sign` field is used by the signing tool to specify the signature data it generated in the signing operation.
-There may only be one `sign` field and multiline signatures are stored using Git's multiline field encoding where subsequent lines begin with a space (` `).
+The `sign` field specifies the signature data generated in the signing operation.
+There shall be only one `sign` field in the signature data and it may contain a multi-line field value.

 The resulting signed Git object--in this case a tag--from the successful signature example above is as follows: